Chenyt-Dev/coding/Meta_high_frequency.md

 ### 680. Valid Palindrome II
 * It's neat to write a helper function.
 Use a boolean to represent if we can delete a character or not.
 * Worst case is that we need to check the whole string twice.
 So time complexity is O(n).

+### 314. Binary Tree Vertical Order Traversal
+* I made a mistake to use dfs first but that couldn't work because dfs is not always going top-down for each column.
+* Then switched to BFS, I used two queues: one for nodes, one for indexes.
+Also maintain a value of start index to help get the correct column in the result list.
+* For each node we visit once, so time complexity is O(2^h), h is height.
+Maximum space needed is the width of the tree, which is also O(2^h).